ClusterLabs/pacemaker/doc/README.md

 directory contains .rst files, which are the chapter sources in reStructuredText format (with index.rst as the starting point).

-Once you have edited the sources as desired, run "make" in the sphinx subdirectory to generate all the books locally.
+Once you have edited the sources as desired, run "make" here or in the sphinx subdirectory to generate all the books locally.
 You can view the results by pointing your web browser to (replacing PATH\_TO\_CHECKOUT and BOOK\_TITLE appropriately):